josanvallejo/padics/README.md

 load("padics.mac");
 ```

-The file `padics-doc.wxm` contains a wxMaxima worksheet describing the
-use of the commands in the package.
+The file `padics-doc.pdf` describes a Maxima session using the commands in the package.